zopefoundation/zopetoolkit/source/steeringgroup/decisions.rst

   This is a compromise in the interests of both flexibility and giving hints to people who use our packages.
 We'll see how it goes.

-* If a package starts to rely on new features or behaviors as done in a feature release of a dependency (i.e. x, or x.y)